Not Normally Required

 Built using substantially non-combustible materials

 Our buildings are built using substantially non-combustible materials, which means that we can construct your garden room as close to a boundary as you require.
 We simply need 400mm from any solid obstacle for access and construction purposes.

 Extended height option garden rooms:

-We are able to construct your garden room up to a height of 3 metres, however, the building would either have to be situated 2 metres or more from your boundary, or you would have to apply for planning permission.
+We are able to construct your garden room up to a height of 2.7 metres externally, however, the building would either have to be situated 2 metres or more from your boundary, or you would have to apply for planning permission.